Polymer in water

 reset_timestep 0

-Let us use the fix npt to control both the temperature and the pressure of the system, by adding the following line to input.lammps:
+Let us use the fix npt to control the temperature of the molecules with a Nosé-Hoover thermostat and the pressure of the system with a Nosé-Hoover barostat [29, 30, 31], by adding the following line into input.lammps:

 fix mynpt all npt temp 300 300 100 iso 1 1 1000